microsoft/Nonprofits/NonprofitDataSolutions/Fundraising/README.md

 ## How to Deploy

-There are two ways to deploy the Fundraising solution:
+There are two ways to deploy the Fundraising solution.
+We recommend deploying via Workload as it is faster, clearer, and easier to manage.

+### Method 1: Deploy via Workload (Preferred)

+For step-by-step guidance on deploying through the Fabric workload interface, see [Deploy Nonprofit data solutions](https://learn.microsoft.com/en-us/industry/nonprofit/deploy-nonprofit-data-solutions).

-### Method 1: Deploy via Installation Script
+### Method 2: Deploy via Installation Script (Alternative)

-Use this method to quickly deploy the solution using PowerShell automation.
+Use this method to quickly deploy the solution using PowerShell automation if you prefer a scripted approach.

 **Prerequisites**